andreburgaud/jssl-server/README.md

 docker build -t jssl-server .
 ```

-The build process includes a first stage that build a native image with [GraalVM](https://www.graalvm.org/) and compress it with [UPX](https://upx.github.io/).
+The build process includes a first stage that builds a native image with [GraalVM](https://www.graalvm.org/) and compresses it with [UPX](https://upx.github.io/).
 Then, the build copies the final executable into a [scratch image](https://hub.docker.com/_/scratch).
 The final image less than 10MB.

 To run the container: